 (Identified as superscript numbers throughout the text)

 - Jennings, B. M. 2008.
 Work Stress and Burnout Among Nurses: Role of the Work Environment and Working Conditions.
 In: Hughes, R. G., editor.
 Patient Safety and Quality: An Evidence-Based Handbook for Nurses.
 Rockville, MD: Agency for Healthcare Research and Quality (US); Chapter 26.
-Available from: https://www.ncbi.nlm.nih.gov/books/NBK2668/.
+Available at: https://www.ncbi.nlm.nih.gov/books/NBK2668/ (accessed September 2, 2020).

 - Lusk, P. and B. M. Melnyk.
 2015.
 COPE for depressed and anxious teens: A brief cognitive behavioral skills building intervention to increase access to timely, evidence-based treatment.
 Journal of Child and Adolescent Psychiatric Nursing 26(1): 23-31. https://doi.org/10.1111/jcap.12017

 - Kroenke, K., R. L. Spitzer, and J. B. W. Williams.
 2001.
 The PHQ-9: Validity of a brief depression severity measure.
 Journal of General Internal Medicine 16(9): 606-613. https://doi.org/10.1046/j.1525-1497.2001.016009606.x

 - Lowe, B., O. Decker, S. Muller, E. Brahler, D. Schelberg, W. Herzog, and P. Y. Herzberg.
 2008.
 Validation and standardization of the Generalized Anxiety Disorder Screener (GAD-7) in the general population.
 Medical Care Journal 46(3): 266-274. https://doi.org/10.1097/MLR.0b013e318160d093